Video: Do You Know What N.F.I.P. Stands For?

 Property owners in Mississippi’s Gulf Coast region have suffered a number of hardships over the last 10 years, and the Gulf Coast Association of REALTORS® has been working to help them deal with issues arising from those hardships.

-When flooding occurs on the Red River of the North, you can find members of the Fargo-Moorhead Area Association of REALTORS® on the front lines, helping with emergency responses and efforts to find long-term solutions.
-Homeowners in the Fargo-Moorhead …
+When flooding occurs on the Red River of the North, you will find members of the Fargo-Moorhead Area Association of REALTORS® on the front lines.

 The Mississippi Association of REALTORS® is advocating for legislation that will provide Mississippi homeowners with important information and resources in connection with natural disasters.
 This proposed legislation is intended to address some of the …